chrisortman/ApprovalTestDemos/README.md

 Add *.received.* to your .gitignore

 ### IMPORTANT ###
-If you are verifying a single proparty like customer.Fullname() make sure to put a new line at the end in your call to .Verify otherwise the diff / merge tools get confused about line endings.
+If you are verifying a single property like customer.Fullname() make sure to put a new line at the end in your call to .Verify otherwise the diff / merge tools get confused about line endings.